 Jump Racing are only held by JRA, not NAR.

 There are two horse racing organizations in Japan, JRA (Japan Racing Association) and NAR (National Association of Racing).
 Major expensive races such as Japanese Derby (G1) and Japan Cup (G1) are held by JRA while NAR races attracts local popularity.
 Jump racing are conducted only by JRA, not by NAR.
-Basically, only JRA horses and jockeys run over fences.
+Only JRA horses and jockeys run over fences.
 Transferred horses from NAR to JRA can also be a contender for jumps.

 Classification is Only Maiden and Open Jump racing.

 All Japanese jumps are categorized as "Jump Racing" together, not hurdles or steeplechase.
 Cross Country is not established in Japanese horse racing history.
-Indeed, there is a wide variety of obstacles between racecourse; Nakayama is relatively tough and has difficult fences while Nigata and Chukyo have only hurdles.
+Indeed, there is a wide variety of obstacles between racecourse; Nakayama is relatively tough and has difficult fences while Nigata and Chukyo have only hurdles on flat course.

 In addition, Novice, popular class in other jump racing countries, are not used in Japanese Jumps.
 No rating classification, jockey limitation such as Hunters' Chase and prize money restriction.
 There are no mares' or juvenile races.

 Taken together, there are only two classes in Japanese Jump Racing; Maiden, horses without victory over fences, and Open, all the other horses.
 All principle races are categorized as "Open".